DriedSponge/cs-club-website/README.md

 This website uses the Laravel PHP framework.

 ## Bootstrap
 We are using the bootstrap css library, you can find the documentation [here](https://v5.getbootstrap.com/docs/5.0/getting-started/introduction/).
 Please take some time to look at all of the componets.
 Also please take a look at their [grid system](https://v5.getbootstrap.com/docs/5.0/layout/grid/).
 This will help make the content responseive(so it looks good on mobile), and it will make the content look more structued.

 ## Contributing

+**If there is something on the site that needs to be added/updated/deleted/fixed, please [create an issue](https://github.com/DriedSponge/cs-club-website/issues/new).**

 If you are a member of the club and wanting to contribute to this project, more information on how you can do that will be released soon.

 These videos will help you get started: